Outsiders (comics): Batman and the Outsiders / The Adventures of the Outsiders (1983–1987)

-The cast of the Outsiders was notable for having mostly new characters (Geo-Force, Katana, Halo and Looker).
-The other members were two characters who refused membership in the Justice League (Black Lightning and Metamorpho) and former Leaguer Batman.

 Markovia and Baron Bedlam

 The Outsiders formed in the fictional East European country of Markovia, which was ravaged by war at the time.
-Batman had attempted to enlist the Justice League of America's aid, but was told they had been ordered to stay out of the conflict.
-Because he disagreed with the order, Batman resigned to strike out on his own.
-He and Black Lightning traveled to Markovia to free captive Lucius Fox from Baron Bedlam who killed the country's ruler King Viktor.
-One of the king's sons became Geo-Force after gaining powers from Markovia's top scientist, Dr. Helga Jace, to stop Bedlam.
-Metamorpho was searching for Jace for the doctor to help him with his powers.
-Katana arrived in Markovia to kill General Karnz (Bedlam's military commander) as vengeance for her family's death.
-Batman found a young, amnesiac girl in the woods exhibiting light-based powers whom he names Halo who was an Aurakle that possessed the body of Violet Harper after she was killed by Syonide.
-These heroes banded together to defeat Baron Bedlam and decided to stay together as a team, later fighting such villains as Agent Orange, the Fearsome Five, and the Cryonic Man.
+Batman had attempted to enlist the Justice League's aid, but was told they had been ordered to stay out of the conflict.
+Disagreeing with the order, Batman travels to Markovia with Black Lightning to free captive Lucius Fox from Baron Bedlam, who had killed Markovia's ruler King Viktor.
+One of the king's sons, Brion, becomes Geo-Force after gaining powers from Helga Jace to stop Bedlam.
+Separately, Metamorpho and Katana arrive in Markovia for their own means.
+Batman finds a young, amnesiac girl in the woods exhibiting light-based powers, whom he names Halo.
+These heroes banded together to defeat Baron Bedlam and decided to stay together as a team.

 The Masters of Disaster and the Force of July

-Recurring foes include the Masters of Disaster (New Wave, Shakedown, Windfall, Heatstroke, and Coldsnap), who at one point were almost able to kill Black Lightning.
-Windfall eventually became disenchanted with her team and joined the Outsiders.
+Recurring foes include the Masters of Disaster, who at one point almost killed Black Lightning.
+Windfall eventually becomes disenchanted with her team and joins the Outsiders.
 Another recurring opponent was the Force of July, a group of patriotic metahumans who also regularly came into contact with the Suicide Squad.
-During this time, Geo-Force's half-sister Terra died as a traitor against the Teen Titans.
-Batman revealed his real identity as Bruce Wayne to the team (although they already knew it).
+Batman reveals his real identity as Bruce Wayne to the team (although they already knew it).
 Eventually, Halo's origins were revealed.
 Emily Briggs (who later became the superheroine Looker and joined the team) was introduced.
-Denise Howard (the love interest of Geo-Force) appeared for the second time.